NSO-developer/nso-gitbook/nokia-sros_nc/README-ned-settings.md

       Canonicalize leaf values of type 'identityref' in operational data before sending to NSO, i.e. add/change prefix to global prefix in NSO.

+    - live-status nmda get-data enable <true|false> (default false)

+      Use get-data rpc for data retrieval, if device supports it.

+    - live-status nmda get-data datastore <union> (default operational)

+      Configure datastore to be used when using the get-data rpc.

+    - live-status nmda get-data skip-config <true|false> (default false)

+      Ask the device to not include 'config true' data in the response.

+    - live-status nmda get-data origin-filter <union>

     - live-status ignore-get-error-codes <string> (default unknown-element)